adriangmweb/build-an-llm/README.md

 The project currently contains:

-- `main.py`: A basic script that reads and analyzes text data
-- `the-veredict.txt`: A sample text file used for testing and development
+- Chapter 2: Tokenization and embeddings
+- Chapter 3: Attention mechanisms and transformers
+- Chapter 4: Building a GPT model from scratch
+- Chapter 5: Training and fine-tuning LLMs

 ## Prerequisites